jchryssanthacopoulos/quantum_information/assignment_3/README.md

 1. `mat_type`: Type of matrix to diagonalize (options are `hermitian` and `diag`)
 2. `output_filename`: Name of file to save the output histogram
 3. `ndim`: Number of rows and columns of the matrix
-4. `nsamples`: Number of random matrix samples to generate to produce histogram
+4. `nsamples`: Number of random matrix to sample to produce histogram
 5. `nbins`: Number of bins to use to produce histogram
-6. `min_val`: Minimum value of histogram
+6. `min_val`: Minimum spacings value of histogram
-7. `max_val`: Maximum value of histogram
+7. `max_val`: Maximum spacings value of histogram
+8. `-d/debug`: Flag indicating whether to run in debug mode, which prints the matrix, eigenvalues, spacings, and their average for each sample

 ### Exercise 3

-The notebook `src/exercise_3.ipynb` can be used to run the program and produce fits to the histogram to compare to theory.
+The notebook `src/exercise_3.ipynb` can be used to run the program in Exercise 2 and produce fits to the histogram to compare to theory.